Exawind/exawind-builder/doc/source/basic.rst

    configured in the project directory.
 Users do not have to install their own exawind-builder on these systems.

-Compiling software, therefore, consists of the following steps:
+Compiling software, therefore, consists of the following steps (see detailed examples of trilinos and nalu-wind in the code snippets below that demonstrate these steps):

 #.
-Clone the apporpriate software repository into :file:`exawind/source` directory.
+Clone the appropriate software repository into :file:`exawind/source`
+   directory, e.g., ``nalu-wind``.
+See note below on ``trilinos`` status for certain systems.

 #.
 Create a CMake build directory.
 We recommend out-of-source builds for all software.